Delay-Aware Reinforcement Learning for Highway On-Ramp Merging under Stochastic Communication Latency: Conclusion and Future Work

-In the realm of modern transportation, the realization of autonomous driving systems has emerged as a promising avenue for enhancing road safety, traffic efficiency, and overall driving experience.
-One critical aspect of this advancement is the seamless integration of self-driving vehicles into complex and dynamic traffic scenarios, such as on-ramp merging to a busy highway.
-Highway on-ramp merging areas are considered bottlenecks of traffic-safety, because of their reduced capacity and frequent changing maneuvers by the vehicles in the traffic \cite{NTOUSAKIS2016464}.
+In modern transportation systems, autonomous driving has emerged as a promising technology for improving road safety, traffic efficiency, and driving comfort by reducing human error and enabling more consistent vehicle behavior \cite{FAGNANT2015167}.
+A key challenge in realizing these benefits lies in the safe and efficient integration of autonomous vehicles into complex and highly interactive traffic scenarios, such as highway on-ramp merging \cite{7562449}.
+Highway on-ramp merging areas are widely recognized as traffic bottlenecks and safety-critical regions due to their limited roadway capacity, high traffic density, and frequent lane-changing and speed-adjustment maneuvers performed by merging and mainline vehicles \cite{FHWA2017Bottlenecks}.

-In a highway on-ramp merging scenario, to ensure a safe and efficient merging, the ego vehicle should make a sequence of real-time decisions on speed and lane changes based on surrounding vehicles' information and reasoning about their willingness to cooperate.
-Planning methods offer a crucial advantage in the context of reasoning about surrounding vehicles' information, as they enable the estimation of behavior models that are correlated with easily measurable states (e.g., velocity) \cite{Sunberg2017TheVO}.